jameshanlon/jameshanlon.github.io/content/ecc.md

 an error has occurred.
 With a repetition of two, single-bit errors can be detected but not corrected.
-With a repetition of three, single bit flips can be corrected by determining each data bit as the majority value in each triple, but double bit flips are undetectable and will cause an erronious correction.
+With a repetition of three, single bit flips can be corrected by determining each data bit as the majority value in each triple, but double bit flips are undetectable and will cause an erroneous correction.
-Repetion codes are simple to implement but have a high overhead.
+Repetition codes are simple to implement but have a high overhead.

 ## Hamming codes